 The site is located within flood prone land and a flood impact assessment is required in accordance with B5.8 of the DCP.
-The application included a Flood Impact Assessment (FIA).
+The application includes a Flood Impact Assessment (FIA).
 However, the impact assessment has been assessed by Council's Development Engineering section and found to be inadequate for the following reasons:

-- A survey of the site has not been completed; - The FIA has not been prepared in accordance with the latest Australian Rainfall and Runoff Guidelines: - Cumulative flood impacts from DA 16- 2022-310-1 have not been considered, nor has the Hunter River Tail water conditions; and - The FIA has not adequately considered regional flooding impacts.
+- The FIA has not been prepared in accordance with the latest Australian Rainfall and Runoff Guidelines. - Flood impacts of the proposed retaining wall and embankment have not been adequately considered. - Cumulative flood impacts from DA 16-2022-310-1 have not been considered, nor has the Hunter River Tail water conditions. - The FIA has not adequately considered regional flooding impacts.
 The proposed filling may cause changes to the velocity of high hazard floodwaters.